Burzio's generalization: Intransitives

 The different behaviour of these two intransitive verbs led to the hypothesis that the class of verbs known as intransitives were divided.
 Burzio argued that due to the grammatical differences between 2a and 2b, the underlying structures of 1a and 1b must be different.

-In Italian, it is assumed that there is free subject inversion, which means that if a subject appears pre-verb then it will have a post-verb counterpart.
+In Italian, it is assumed that there is free subject inversion, which means if a subject appears pre-verb, then it will have a post-verb counterpart.
 The data in (3) demonstrates this assumption: